kamshory/OTP-Pi/README.md

 See https://mkyong.com/java/javamail-api-sending-email-via-gmail-smtp-example/

-## Local SMTP Server
+## Bell Setting

-The OTP-Pi is equipped with a local SMTP server for sending email.
-With this local SMTP server, users can send email without needing an external SMTP server.
-However, a local SMTP server is not recommended because the destination mail server may block email sent from the local SMTP server.
+The OTP-Pi is equipped with a passive buzzer.
+The passive buzzer will make a sound when an undesirable condition occurs.
+The user can set any conditions that will cause the buzzer to make a sound.

 ## DDNS Record